-Content is used to describe the words, images, videos, and other information on your site.
+Web content is the words, images, videos, and other information on your site.
 Quality web content is essential.
 We must provide clear, concise, and accurate information that supports the goals of the university.
-Additionally, content must be presented in a way that is accessible and easy to navigate.
+Additionally, we must present content that is accessible and easy to navigate.

-Periodically reviewing your web content is an important part of managing your site.
-This ensures your site does not contain any outdated or irrelevant information.
+Periodically reviewing your web content is important to managing your site.
+It’s also a vital part of the current university web redesign.
+Auditing your content or periodically reviewing it ensures your site does not contain outdated or irrelevant information.
 We can help you get started on auditing your site’s content.

-In order to effectively present your web content, it helps to understand how your site is organized.
+To best present your web content, you must first understand how your site is organized.

 1. Page Header